Meet the winning progressive who just spoiled establishment Democrats' plans

 Washington Democrats worry Eastman's policy stances will jeopardize the party's chances of flipping the Oamaha-area seat, which leans slightly Republican.

-Ashford, a Blue Dog Democrat with more moderate views on abortion, won the seat in 2014, despite that year's Republican headwind, and party officials thought he was the best candidate to win it back this year (he lost it in 2016).
+Ashford is a Blue Dog Democrat who backs some restrictions on abortion — Eastman strongly supports abortion rights — and who won the seat in 2014, despite that year's Republican headwind.
+Party officials thought he was the best candidate to win it back this year (he lost it in 2016).

 But in a year when Democrats seem eager to elevate women and fresh faces, Ashford fell in what some view as Democrats' first tea party moment.